pzktit/ktitlatex/README.md

 # ktitlatex
-Example of using Dev Container technology for LaTeX document preparation.
+Example of using a preconfigure DevContainer for LaTeX document preparation.
+The procedure of container preparation is described in [ktitlatex-devcontainer](https://github.com/pzktit/ktitlatex-devcontainer).

 ## What do you need?